How Your LLC Will Be Taxed

 - On profits of $140,000, you would pay self-employment tax of $21,420

-The Internal Revenue Service allows LLCs to ask to be treated as an S Corporation for tax purposes.
-This can help you reduce the amount of self-employment tax that you pay by declaring some of your income as salary and other income as distributions or withdrawals.
+Provided your business meets certain requirements, the Internal Revenue Service grants LLCs to be treated as S Corporations for tax purposes.
+This can help you reduce the amount of self-employment tax you owe by allowing you to declare some of your income as salary and other income as distributions or withdrawals.

 You can do this by making an “S Corporation Tax Election” with the IRS using a form known as Form 2553.
-We can file your Form 2553 with the IRS on your behalf.Incifle Form 2553 S corporation tax election for an LLC service
+We can file your Form 2553 with the IRS on your behalf.Get My LLC Treated As an S Corp

-Oklahoma LLC Federal Income Tax
+Federal Income Tax

-You only pay federal income tax on your Oklahoma LLC profits that you take out of the business, less certain deductions and allowances.
-This includes your tax-free amount, plus LLC business expenses and other deductions for areas such as healthcare and some retirement plans.
-Speak to your accountant for more information.
+You only pay federal income tax on profits you take out of the business, less certain deductions and allowances.
+This includes your tax-free amount, plus business expenses and other deductions in areas such as healthcare and some retirement plans.

-Regardless of whether you withhold federal and Oklahoma state income tax, your employees may need to file their own tax returns.
+Regardless of whether you withhold federal and state income tax, your employees may need to file their own tax returns.

-Depending on the industry you are in, your Oklahoma LLC may be liable for certain other taxes and duties.
+Depending on what industry you operate in, you may be liable for certain other taxes and duties.
 For example, if you sell gasoline, you may need to pay a tax on any fuel you sell.
 Likewise, if you import or export goods, you may need to pay certain duties.